Essential: Remain enrolled as a full-time student.

 Don’t work without authorization.

 Never work on campus for more than 20 hours per week while you are a registered student.
-Always consult with the Office of Global Learning about off-campus work.
+Always consult with International Services about off-campus work.
 You must have our authorization before you begin work in an off-campus position.

 Follow the policies and laws.